Chart Color Schemes

 Maylands features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 60.0% of all households, including 27.6% couples with children, 22.7% couples without children, and 8.8% single parent families.
-Non-family households account for the remaining 40.0%, with lone person households at 36.3% and group households making up 3.4% of the total.
-The median household size is 2.2 people, smaller than the Greater Adelaide average of 2.5.
+Non-family households account for the remaining 40.0%, with lone person households at 36.3% and group households comprising 3.4%.
+The median household size is 2.2 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households